 Then "Two Sigma" statistical analysis method is used to find the weighted peak flutter (%).
 The cumulative time for which the instantaneous speed deviations (%) exceeds the weighted peak flutter (%) in the positive or negative direction is equal to 5% of the given time interval.
-The peak wow and flutter value can be accessed through the Derived Data Points (DDPs): WowAndFlutter\A(%) for Channel A, and WowAndFlutter\B(%) for Channel B. In addition, RMS wow and flutter, RMS wow, RMS flutter and RMS drift are also measured.
-They can be accessed through WowAndFlutterRMS\A(%), WowRMS\A(%), FlutterRMS\A(%), DiftRMS\A(%) for Channel B. Their frequency ranges are as follows.
+The peak wow and flutter value can be accessed through the Derived Data Points (DDPs): WowAndFlutter_A(%) for Channel A, and WowAndFlutter_B(%) for Channel B. In addition, RMS wow and flutter, RMS wow, RMS flutter and RMS drift are also measured.
+They can be accessed through WowAndFlutterRMS_A(%), WowRMS_A(%), FlutterRMS_A(%), DiftRMS_A(%) for Channel A and a similar set of DDPs for Channel B. Their frequency ranges are as follows.

-- 1) Peak and RMS Wow and Flutter, 0\~400Hz (weighted), 0\~0.4×[Test Frequency] Hz (unweighted) - 2) RMS Wow, 0.5~6Hz (weighted and unweighted) - 3) RMS Flutter, 6~400Hz (weighted), 6~0.4×[Test Frequency] Hz (unweighted) - 4) RMS Drift, 0.05\~0.5 Hz (unweighted always)
+- 1) Peak and RMS Wow and Flutter, 0~400Hz (weighted), 0~0.4×[Test Frequency] Hz (unweighted) - 2) RMS Wow, 0.5~6Hz (weighted and unweighted) - 3) RMS Flutter, 6~400Hz (weighted), 6~0.4×[Test Frequency] Hz (unweighted) - 4) RMS Drift, 0.05~0.5 Hz (unweighted always)

-\The lowest frequency is equal to 1/[Sampling Duration].
+The lowest frequency is equal to 1/[Sampling Duration].
 For example, if the [Sampling Duration] is 10 seconds, then the lowest frequency measurable is 0.1 Hz.

 It should be noted that for this measurement, the Record Length of the Oscilloscope must be greater than 5 s (corresponding to an achievable frequency resolution of 1/5 = 0.2 Hz) in order to achieve a sufficient accuracy.
 The test frequency does not have to be 3150 Hz as the software can detect the average signal frequency automatically, based on either the frequency peak detected in the Spectrum Analyzer or the frequency counted by the frequency counter of the Multimeter.
 The latter will take precedence if the Multimeter is opened and set to frequency counter mode.
 A FM signal spans a frequency range and the peak frequency in that range may not be located at the center.
 This measurement error in the Spectrum Analyzer usually increases with the degree of wow and flutter.
 Typically, for 1% wow and flutter, the error is less than 1%.
 Thus, there is generally no need to correct this error.
-On the other hand, the frequency counted by the frequency counter of a setting files are available for both methods.
+On the other hand, the frequency counted by the frequency counter of the Multimeter reflects the true average frequency.
+Pre-configured panel setting files are available for both methods.
 When the wow & flutter is lower than 1%, there is little difference between these two methods.